1600GTO German Equatorial Mount with Extended Temperature Absolute Encoders. Includes APCC-PRO and PEMPro (1600GTO-AEL)

 - Allenhead wrench set

-- CD containing: PEMPro v3 Software written by Ray Gralak of Sirius Imaging.
+- USB thumb drive containing: PEMPro v3 Software written by Ray Gralak of Sirius Imaging.
 Also, PDF of 1600GTO and GTO Keypad instruction manuals

 - Manual: 1600GTO German Equatorial